dcernst/dcernst.github.io/_posts/2014-06-20-revised-rl-moore-quote.md

 > The student is taught the best who is told only enough to ensure that he or she will continue to work hard, stay engaged, and make progress.

-I think David&#8217;s revision does an excellent job of capturing the experience I hope to provide the students in my [inquiry-based learning][4] (IBL) classes with.
+I think David's revision does an excellent job of capturing the experience I hope to provide the students in my [inquiry-based learning][4] (IBL) classes with.

  [1]: http://en.wikipedia.org/wiki/Robert_Lee_Moore
  [2]: http://legacyrlmoore.org/events.html